techqueria/website/content/english/about/_index.md

 The average amount of experience for our members based on that survey is 5 years.

-Ergo, the majority of our member base identify as mid-level engineers.
+Ergo, the majority of our member base identify as mid-career software engineers and that is the audience we primarily serve.

 {{< member-breakdown >}}